cls-02/tinio/docs/newmanual.md

 # Building and installing TinI/O

 ## The easy way
 After you make sure that your computer complies with the system requirements (it probably does), you need to build and install TinI/O. The simplest way to do that is to run the `autobuilder` script in the project root (aka the folder you downloaded TinI/O source to) __as root__.
 The script will then start the build process and redirect any text from its underlying programs to the standard output.
-A typical output from a succesful installation looks approximately like this:
+The output should look like this:

 <details>
 <summary>